asibkamalsada/wrpr/pyscripts/readme.md

 `python reschedule.py folder/containing/asps solution.asp number-of-models`

-where the given folder has to contain `knowledgeBase.asp`, `timetableConstrains.asp` and `timetableOptimization.asp` and the `solution.asp` has to be the file containing the timetable asp file currently in use.
+where the given folder has to contain `knowledgeBase.asp` and `substitutionPlan.asp`.
+The `solution.asp` has to be the file containing the timetable asp file currently in use.
-It will create a subfolder `rescheduled` containing the newly found timetables (restricted by `number-of-models`) with the user-defined restrictions.
+It will create a subfolder `rescheduled` containing the newly found timetables (restricted by `number-of-models`) with the (via CLI) user-defined restrictions.